-Today, Asian dogs have made it to all parts of the world and for good reason.
-Many of which, have become some of the most popular dogs in western countries.
+Today, Asian dogs have made their way to all parts of the world and for good reason.
+Many of which, have become some of the most popular dog breeds in western countries as well.

-If you’re interested in country specific dog breeds, i’d highly checking out our individual guides to the dogs of various Asian countries.
+And if you’re interested in country-specific dog breeds, i’d highly checking out our individual guides to the dogs of various Asian countries.